 Composite Materials

 Composite materials like fiberglass or carbon fiber offer high strength-to-weight ratios and corrosion resistance but come cheaply.
-Additionally, they are not as easily recyclable as carbon steel, making them less environmentally friendly.
+Also, they are not as easily recyclable as carbon steel, making them less environmentally friendly.

 Industry Applications